Exact inference via quasi-conjugacy in two-parameter Poisson-Dirichlet hidden Markov models: Partition structures and likelihood representation

+Thus, although the likelihood $P(\cdot | x)$ is not closed under multiplication, products of unlabelled likelihoods admit a finite mixture representation over coagulated partitions.
+This property yields a form of \emph{quasi-conjugacy}.

-This yields exact, closed-form predictive laws under the Ewens--Pitman model of Sec.~\ref{sec:partition-structures}, expressed as finite mixtures indexed by coagulated partitions.
-Related distributions used in filtering and smoothing are discussed in the SM.
-In Section~\ref{SMsubsec:dual}, we discuss how a dual pure-death process \citep{griffiths2024dual} aligns with these structures.
-We leverage this duality in Section \ref{sec:filtering} to enable recursive exact filtering and smoothing.
+Together with Proposition~\ref{Conditional predictive distribution}, this expansion leads to exact, closed-form predictive distributions under the Ewens--Pitman model, expressed as finite mixtures indexed by coagulated partitions.
+The same mixture structure underlies the filtering and smoothing recursions developed in Section~\ref{sec:filtering}.
+Their temporal propagation is governed by a dual pure-death process \citep{griffiths2024dual}, which we exploit to obtain recursive exact inference; additional details are provided in the Supplement.